brigitamaria/manager-live-search/README.md

 -  User can navigate the list of managers with arrow up and arrow down keys.
 -  When the input loses focus, the list of available managers disappears and the entered value is being kept.
    -  When the user clicks back into the input field a list of filtered managers by the kept value is shown.

+Additional interactions (outside Acceptance Criteria):
+- Showing "Zero result match your query.
+Please try to change your query." message if query does not match
+- Avatar's background color depends on employee's job level
+- When dropdown is shown, close dropdown if user press `Esc`
+- When dropdown reached the bottom on keyboard interaction and user press `ArrowDown`, dropdown displays the first option again and vice versa